Revealing the Geometrical and Vibrational Properties of the Defects Driving the Boson Peak

-We have identified localised defects hybridizing with plane waves at the boson peak frequency through a filtering technique based on the physical insight that localized vibrations are generally less affine than extended ones.
-This technique allowed us to isolate the vibrational defects and study their geometrical and vibrational properties.
-The vibrational defects have some degree of spatial anisotropy but are compact rather than planar or string-like.
-Their oscillatory motion is quadrupolar.
-Specifically, the defects undergo pure shear oscillatory deformations, extending along one axis while contracting along a perpendicular one in both two and three spatial dimensions.
-Analysis of various two- and three-dimensional systems shows that the number density of these defects quantitatively accounts for the excess of modes at the boson peak, confirming their physical relevance.

-At this point, one might then wonder how our findings are compatible with the recent claims by Hu and Tanaka \cite{tanakaNatPhys}, that on the contrary identify the microscopic origin of the BP in one-dimensional string-like dynamical objects.
-These `stringlets` are defined as clusters of particles with a large vibrational amplitude, or equivalently, a high `vibrability' $\Psi_i = \sum_k \frac{1}{\omega_k^2} \left| {\bf e}_{k,i} \right|^2$, where the sum extends over all modes with frequencies $\omega_k$ close to the boson peak frequency $|\omega_{\text{bp}} - \omega_k| < \Delta \omega$.
-We have performed the same stringlet analysis in our simulation model.
-As shown in Figure~\ref{fig:peace}(a) by the average coordination number of the particles participating in the stringlets, we find that the clusters defined as in \cite{tanakaNatPhys} are compact and extended objects, rather than one-dimensional, very similar to the localised defects found in our work (Figure~\ref{fig:geometry}(b)).
-In Figure~\ref{fig:peace}(b), we observe a high spatial correlation between particles with vibrability in the top 5\% (red) alongside those with cage-relative displacements in the top 5\% (blue), indicating a high correlation between vibrational motion and cage-relative displacement at the BP frequency.
-These correlations are further confirmed by measuring the fraction $f$ of particles with high vibrability and cage-relative displacement, which would be $f_{\text{rand}} = 0.05$ in the absence of correlations.
-Figure~\ref{fig:peace}(c) shows that $f$ is independent of $x_c$ and significantly exceeds the random expectation.

-Our analysis provides strong evidence that quadrupolar localised defects and high-vibrability clusters (previously identified as stringlets) are \textit{two sides of the same coin}.
-This reconciles two of the most successful theories for the origin of the BP in glasses and reveal the ultimate nature of the defects responsible for it.
+{\it The connection with `stringlets' -- } At this point, one might then wonder how our findings are compatible with the recent claims by Hu and Tanaka \cite{tanakaNatPhys}, who suggested that the BP is induced by one-dimensional clusters, or `stringlets'.
+These are clusters of particles with a large vibrational amplitude, or equivalently, a high `vibrability' $\Psi_i = \sum_k \frac{1}{\omega_k^2} \left| {\bf e}_{k,i} \right|^2$, where the sum extends over all modes with frequencies $\omega_k$ close to the boson peak frequency.
+We have repeated their analysis in our simulation model.
+Figure~\ref{fig:peace}(a) shows that the average coordination number of the particles participating in the resulting cluster is large, indicating that these are compact and extended objects, rather than one-dimensional, very similar to the localised defects investigated in Fig.~\ref{fig:geometry}(b).
+In Figure~\ref{fig:peace}(b), we observe a high spatial correlation between particles with vibrability in the top 5\% (blue) alongside those with cage-relative displacements in the top 5\% (red), indicating a high correlation between vibrational motion and cage-relative displacement at the BP frequency.
+These correlations are further confirmed by measuring the fraction $f$ of particles with high vibrability and cage-relative displacement, which is much larger than expected in the absence of correlations, as we illustrate in Figure~\ref{fig:peace}(c).
+Overall, our analysis provides strong evidence that quadrupolar localised defects and high-vibrability clusters are \textit{two sides of the same coin}.
+In our systems, however, these clusters are not string-like, and their motion is quadrupolar rather than one-dimensional.